SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: PERS-16

-The construction of the PERS-16 dataset was grounded in the International Personality Item Pool (IPIP) \cite{ipip16pf}, a well-established, public-domain repository of psychometric items (questions).
-Each item corresponds to a specific personality trait in the 16PF model.
-In total, we used all 163 items from the IPIP pool that comprehensively cover all sixteen traits, ensuring conceptual alignment with the 16PF taxonomy.
-The complete list of items is provided in the supplementary materials, which are publicly accessible via Zenodo \cite{sac_zenodo}.
 To adapt this dataset for evaluation of LLMs, we designed a consistent prompt template modeled after the original MPI framework \cite{jiang2022evaluating}.
+The parameters used across all models were kept consistent with a \textbf{Temperature of 0, top\_p sampling value of 0.95, and a maximum token limit of 400}.
+All model APIs were \textbf{stateless}, meaning no cache was utilized, ensuring that results were fully reproducible and unaffected by prior interactions (the order of prompts does not affect the results).
 The final prompt used can be seen in Figure~\ref{fig:mpi_prompt}.
 The \{\} placeholder is filled with an IPIP-derived behavioral statement, such as "enjoy bringing people together" or "know how to comfort others".
 Each statement is pre-labelled with its associated 16PF trait and its polarity (i.e., whether agreement indicates high or low trait presence), ensuring consistency in scoring.
 We implement a scoring mechanism that maps each of the 163 LLM responses to a value between 1 and 5, consistent with psychometric evaluation norms.
 For positively keyed items (i.e., those where agreement indicates higher trait presence), the options are scored from A = 5 to E = 1.
 For negatively keyed items, the scoring is reversed.
 The trait-wise score ${Score}_d$ for a given dimension (trait) $d$ is computed as the mean of responses across all items $\alpha \in IP_d$:

-where $IP_d$ is the item pool for trait $d$; $N_d$ is the number of items for trait $d$; ${LLM}(\cdot)$ returns the model’s letter-based response; $f(\cdot)$ converts this response to a numerical score (1–5), based on the polarity of the key.
-In addition to the mean score, we compute the variance ($\sigma^2$) for each trait, which serves as a proxy for internal consistency.
-Here, lower variance implies greater stability in how the model responds to related prompts.
+where $IP_d$ is the item pool for trait $d$; $N_d$ is the number of items for trait $d$; ${LLM}(\cdot)$ returns the model’s letter-based response; $f(\cdot)$ converts this response to a numerical score (1-5), based on the polarity of the key.
+In addition to the mean score, we compute the standard deviation ($\sigma$) for each trait, which serves as a proxy for internal consistency.
+Here, lower standard deviation implies greater stability in how the model responds to related prompts.